connorputnam/ixis-ds-challenge/README.md

 ## Project Overview

 The goal of this project is to demonstrate to IXIS how I work as a data analyst/scientist.
 This will be done by showing aspects of my workflow such as code organization, data wrangling, and data visualizations.

-The coding aspect of this project took approximately six hours to complete.
+### Time Taken to Complete the Porject

+* R Code: `6 hours`
+* Slide Deck: `1.5 hours`
+* SQL Queries: `2 hours`
+* GitHub: `0.5 hours`
+* Total : `10 hours`

 ## Project Organization